Take a map offline with ArcGIS Pro

 - You can save the package to ArcGIS Online, ArcGIS Enterprise, or to a folder on your device.

-You can download the mobile map package from ArcGIS Online or ArcGIS Enterprise directly onto your device using the ArcGIS Runtime API.
+You can download the mobile map package from ArcGIS Online or ArcGIS Enterprise directly onto your device using this API.
 Alternatively, you can copy the package directly to your device (or sideload it).

 When the mobile map package is on your device, you can:

-- Open the offline map.
-Ensure that the mobile map package has not expired and load it into your application.
+- Ensure that the mobile map package has not expired and load it into your application.
 If any of the loaded maps contain online layers or tables, you may need to handle authentication.

 - Display and interact with the maps, layers, and data, calculate routes using the package's transportation network files, and search for addresses using the package's locator files, if present.